kenplusplus/tdx-tools/utils/td-migration/README.md

 ### 2.4 Live Migration

-Starts to transfer TD's data from source to destination.
+Start transferring TD's data from source to destination.

 ```bash
 sudo ./mig-flow.sh
 ```

-After migration is complete, you can see the following message and use destTD normally.
+After migration is complete, you will see the following message and destination TD is ready.

 ```console
 $ dmesg